ApexNode-host/ApexNode-Docs/panel/splitserver/index.md

 You can split the active game server into multiple game servers that we offer quickly and easily from our game panel.
 Simply follow our steps below.

-{: .highlight}
-The server splitter feature is currently only available for our Extreme tiered game servers.
-As of 03/12/2025 Extreme plans are not available.

 ### Step 1.
 Login to our [game panel](https://panel.apexnode.host)

 ### Step 2.
 Select the game server you'd like to split